What type of nappies are pēpi?

 4. Avoid fabric softeners, which coat fibres and reduce absorbency, and please don’t use bleach, as it breaks down the waterproof barrier.

 5. Line dry in the sun to fade stains away and kill bacteria.
 Or tumble dry (inserts only) on cool.

 While you may only need one insert for a light-wetter, pēpi nappies are designed to fit two inserts.
 Place one on top of the other and insert both into the easy-pocket opening at the back of the nappy.

 The outside of the nappies are made with Polyurethane Laminate (PUL), a material which is applied to fabric to make it water resistant.

 The inside of the nappy is made of suede cloth.
 Suede cloth is a synthetic fabric which wicks moisture away from your baby's bottom, keeping them nice and dry.
 Suede is quick to dry after being washed which can cut down your turnaround time.

 Our four layer inserts are made using two layers of microfibre in the middle, and two layers of bamboo on the outside, providing the benefits of both materials.
 The microfibre allows for fast absorption and a quicker drying time, and bamboo allows for a high absorbency and keeps the inserts remaining soft wash after wash.

 If you have any questions that aren’t answered above, please get in touch.
-We’re always happy to natter about nappies and talk about your gorgeous new babies.
+We’re always happy to talk about nappies and your gorgeous new babies.